 - + Total Channels the total number of channels that the fixture uses.
-This number may be more than just the channels required for color control (e.g. pan, tilt, and iris).
+Be aware that this number may be more than just the channels required for color control (e.g. pan, tilt, and iris channels may need to be accounted for).
 The number must be greater than or equal to: the number of pixels per row times the number of pixels per column times the number of channels per pixel for the selected pixel type.
-If this number is greater than the number of channels required by the actual pixels in the fixture, the additional channels will have an output level of zero unless parked pixels are added or the merge feature is used. - For example, if an RGB pixel is used, it has three channels per pixel.
+If this number is greater than the number of channels required by the actual pixels in the fixture, any additional channels will have an output level of zero unless parked pixels are added or the merge feature is used. - For example: when creating a simple RGB-only fixture, if an RGB pixel is used, it has three channels per pixel.
 A fixture is created that is 5 pixels per row and 3 pixels per column, the math would be (5 x 3) x 3 = 45.
-The total channels for this fixture should be 45 or higher. - If the total number of channels is greater than the number of channels used for patched pixels in the fixture, a warning message will be displayed when the fixture profile is saved.
+The total channels for this fixture should be 45.
+If the same fixture were to have more channels for added functionality, the total channel count would be greater than 45. - If the total number of channels is greater than the number of channels used for patched pixels in the fixture, a warning message will be displayed when the fixture profile is saved.
 The message will note which extra channels will have an output level of zero. - + Pixel Type one of the available pixel types to base the fixture upon.
-For example, RGB, HSV, CMY, Luma. - Fixture Width/Height the width and height of the fixture in context sub-rectangles. - + Pixels per Row/Column the number of horizontal or vertical pixels in the fixture.
+For example, RGB, HSV, CMY, Luma. - + Fixture Width/Height the width and height of the fixture in context sub-rectangles. - + Pixels per Row/Column the number of horizontal or vertical pixels in the fixture.
 These numbers, together with the Fixture Width and Height, will determine the initial spacing of pixels within the fixture's footprint. - + Pixel Shape circular or rectangular.
 The shape is seen in the editor and the previsualization, but has no effect on output. - + Pixel Fill size of the pixels as a percentage of the size of the context sub-rectangle.
 Viewable in the editor and the previsualization, but has no effect on output. - + Pixel Sequencing the addressing order of the pixels in the fixture.
-This can start at any corner and proceed through the pixels of the fixture in a vertical or horizontal fashion, using a linear or zigzag path.
+This can start at any corner and proceed through the pixels of the fixture in a vertical or horizontal fashion, using a linear or zigzag path. - + First Pixel Address the start address of the first pixel in the fixture.
+This value defaults to 1 (i.e. the first channel in the fixture's control layout), but can be changed to accommodate complex fixtures where the pixel mapped pixels are not at the beginning of the fixture's control layout.
+Pixels are added sequentially with no spacing starting at this address unless the Add'l Pix Addr Offset value is edited. - + Add'l Pix Addr Offset additional channel "padding" to be inserted between each pixel in the fixture.
+For example, a simple RGB fixture could start at address 11 and use pixel addresses 11, 14, 17, and so on.
+With an additional offset value of 2, and starting at address 11, the fixture's pixels would use addresses 11, 16, 21, and so on.